 - Cannot be claimed as a dependent on any other person’s tax form

-If all of those apply, employees are qualified to set up an HSA.
+If all of those criteria are met, employees are qualified to set up an HSA.
 HSAs must be controlled and administered by a bank or credit union that is IRS-approved.
-Chase Bank, for example, is an IRS-approved institution that offers HSA services.
+Many banks are IRS-approved institutions, and you can always check with your bank to see if they offer HSA services.
+Employers can also provide access to HSAs for their employees as part of their benefits offering.

-Because this is a bank account, it has all the same perks as any other bank account.
-Employees can make payments directly from the account using either a check or a debit card.
+Because this is a bank account, it has many of the same perks as any other bank account.
+Employees can make payments for health related costs directly from the account using either a check or a debit card.
+It’s important to note that unlike an FSA, only the funds you’ve contributed to the HSA so far are available for use.

-Whether an HSA is a good choice for both the company and the employee depends on a variety of factors, and it's important to weigh both the pros and the cons.
-If you're an employer considering between an HSA or an FSA, Justworks offers both and may be able to help.
+Whether an HSA is a good choice for both the company and the employee depends on a variety of factors, and it's important to weigh your options.
+If you’re offering your team access to an HDHP, offering HSAs is a helpful addition.
+If you're an employer considering any of these benefits, Justworks can help.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.